PrestonScott05/lisp-interpreter-cpp/README.md

 <evaluated expression>
 ---

-End the session with Ctrl-D or pipe / redirect input, which prints each resultl with no prompt:
+End the session with Ctrl-C or pipe / redirect input, which prints each result with no prompt:

     echo '(1 2 3)' | ./repl
     ./repl < input.txt